hydroffice/hyo2_soundspeed/docs/in_brief.rst

   * Vertical extrapolation of measured profiles
   * Creation of synthetic sound speed profiles from the model of choice

-* Augmentation of sound speed profile surface layer with measured surface sound speed (from Kongsberg SIS only)
+* Augmentation of sound speed profile surface layer with measured surface sound speed (from Kongsberg SIS or manually)

 * Designation of a reference profile, for example from a deep CTD, for use in tasks such as: